praveenraj2001/M2-EmbSys/Project/1_Requirements/README.md

 # Description
- * This Project is an __Automatic Burglar alert, Cooling, Lighting and Drapes Control system__, _ABCLDS_ which will be usefull for automatic light controlling in home and when we are not in home we can activate Buglar alarm which will give a sound noise alerting people around the home by buzzing noise when someone brakes the Door
+ * This Project is an __Automatic Burglar alert, Cooling, Lighting and Drapes Control system__, _(A.B.C.L.D.S)_ which will be usefull for automatic light controlling in home and when we are not in home we can activate Buglar alarm which will give a sound noise alerting people around the home by buzzing noise when someone brakes the Door

 ## Identifying features
  * It should show how much %of drapes should be opened according to room light intensity